Why How You Split Your Documents Matters More Than You Think

 });

-This metadata isn’t just for decoration.
+That metadata isn’t decorative.
 It enables downstream filtering, debugging, and more sophisticated retrieval strategies.

 The Shared Pipeline